Schoolgirl Outfits, Gifts to Teens, Sex Abuse ‘Every Day’: Feds Slam Ghislaine Maxwell on 1st Day of Trial

 One victim will testify that Maxwell and Epstein approached her when she was 14 and at a summer camp for talented kids.
 It was the beginning of a “nightmare” in which they allegedly abused her for four years.

-Epstein, prosecutors say, abused underage girls like her “every single day.”
+Epstein abused underage girls like her “every single day,” prosecutors say.
 He would start with sexualized massages, then proceed to penetration and oral rape.
 Sometimes, they say, Maxwell was in the room when the abuse took place.
 Sometimes, they say, she touched the girls herself.

 She was allegedly always on the lookout for new victims; one girl was 17 when she was “spotted in a parking lot” by Maxwell, who recruited her “out of the blue,” prosecutors say.
 Girls also were encouraged to recruit other underage teens in exchange for cash.